bridgecrewio/checkov/docs/7.Scan Examples/OpenAPI.md

 # OpenAPI configuration scanning
 Checkov supports the evaluation of policies on your OpenAPI files.
-When using checkov to scan a directory that contains a OpenAPI manifests it will validate if the file is compliant with OpenAPI best practices such as securityDefinitions and security requirement are well-defined, and more.
+When using checkov to scan a directory that contains OpenAPI manifests it will validate if the file is compliant with OpenAPI best practices such as securityDefinitions and security requirement are well-defined, and more.

 Full list of OpenAPI policies checks can be found [here](https://www.checkov.io/5.Policy%20Index/openapi.html).